thk123/se4be-website/index.md

 The course is designed to cover the key areas of modern software engineering best practises.
 Each module will help developers to adopt industry standard approaches to developing software.
 These cover both technical topics such as writing automated tests, as well as procedural topics such as en effective code review process.

-You may already be using some of these techniques, so the course is entirely customsisable to exclude the parts you already do, or provide more details on what is mission critical to you.
+You may already be using some of these techniques, so the course is entirely customisable to exclude the parts you already do, or provide more details on what is mission critical to you.

 **Get in touch today to craft a bespoke course for your business.**